zama-ai/fhevm/docs/getting_started/write_contract/hardhat.md

 });
 ```

 In this snippet, the first test will always run, whether in "real" non-mocked mode (`pnpm test`), testing mocked mode (`pnpm test`) or coverage (mocked) mode (`pnpm coverage`).
 On the other hand, the second test will be run **only** in testing mocked mode(`pnpm test`), because snapshots only works in that specific case.
 Actually, the second test will be skipped if run in coverage mode, since its description string ends with `[skip-on-coverage]` and similarly, we avoid the test to fail in non-mocked mode since we check that the network name is `hardhat`.

-### Limitations
+## Limitations

+{% hint style="danger" %}
-⚠️ **Warning :** Due to intrinsic limitations of the original EVM, the mocked version differ in few corner cases from the real fhEVM, mainly in gas prices for the FHE operations.
+Due to intrinsic limitations of the original EVM, the mocked version differ in few corner cases from the real fhEVM, mainly in gas prices for the FHE operations.
 This means that before deploying to production, developers still need to run the tests with the original fhEVM node, as a final check in non-mocked mode, with `pnpm test` or `npx hardhat test`.

----
+{% endhint %}

 By using this Hardhat template, you can streamline your fhEVM development workflow and focus on building robust, privacy-preserving smart contracts.
 For additional details, visit the [fhevm-hardhat-template README](https://github.com/zama-ai/fhevm-hardhat-template/blob/main/README.md).